bmlanguage/bml/documentation.md

 *   **Runtime Checks Tradeoffs:** While BML aims for minimal overhead, runtime checks are still present for certain features (e.g., `safe` arrays, `tracked` pointers).
 These checks help prevent memory errors, but they may have a performance impact.
 These checks can be disabled by using compiler flags or pragmas.
 Disabling the runtime checks should be done with caution as it can introduce potential safety issues.
 *  **Runtime Checks are Optional:** The runtime checks are optional and may be disabled by using compiler flags or pragmas, such as `boundsCheck=off` or specific pragmas such as `#pragma disable_bounds_check;`.
 This gives the user more control by explicitly disabling the runtime checks, but it also means that the user can create an unsafe program that can crash due to buffer overflows or dangling pointer accesses.
 *   **Cutting-Edge Solution (High-Performance Bitfield Access):** To minimize overhead and maximize performance in bitfield manipulation, especially within memory-mapped registers, BML provides a "with" statement which allows grouping bitfield updates, avoiding multiple read-modify-write operations when there are multiple bitfield updates for the same register.
 This is a cutting-edge feature designed to provide low overhead and high performance.
 The compiler can optimize the code by using specialized hardware instructions where available, or by using bitwise operations where specialized instructions are not available.
 Bitfield members can be accessed with the `=` operator and initialized by using an initializer list, without the `with` statement: `myGpioRegisters.controlRegister = { enableBit = 1, dataBit = someValue };`.
 Bit Ranges can be accessed with the syntax `myGpioRegisters.controlRegister[0..3] = 0b101;` or by using a bit mask: `myGpioRegisters.controlRegister[0b00001111] = 0b101;`.
-    *   **"with" statement optimization:** The compiler analyzes the `with` block to check if a specific write or read operation to a memory-mapped register can be avoided.
-If a register is read and not modified, the write operation can be skipped.
+    *   **"with" statement optimization:** The compiler analyzes the `with` block, and skips read/write operations to memory-mapped registers when they are not modified.
+This optimization is performed automatically with no additional user effort.
         *   This mechanism is automatically performed by the compiler and requires no additional effort from the user enabling zero-overhead high-performance bitfield access.
     *   **Example:**
         ```baremetal